Paying Expenses to Non-Employees: Your Guide to Navigating Ad Hoc Costs

 These individuals often dedicate their time and effort, sometimes unpaid or minimally compensated, to support organisations.
 Ensuring they are promptly reimbursed for out-of-pocket expenses is not just a matter of financial integrity, but a testament to the organisation's respect and appreciation for their contributions.

-However, the unpredictable nature of ad hoc expenses can pose challenges, potentially complicating the reimbursement process.
+However, the unpredictable nature of ad hoc expenses can pose challenges, potentially complicating the expense reimbursement process.
 The good news?
 There's a way to simplify this.

-By adopting a streamlined system, organisations can offer a hassle-free reimbursement process, making life easier for both the finance team and the non-employees.
+By adopting a streamlined system, organisations can offer a hassle-free expense reimbursement process, making life easier for both the finance team and the non-employees.
 This not only fosters stronger, more transparent relationships with external partners, but also underscores the organisation's commitment to those who support its mission.

 We'll be covering:

 - Key Characteristics of Ad Hoc Expenses for Non-Employees